 One of my favorite hobbies is listening to and creating music along with spending time with loved ones and connecting with nature.
 I love my dog and I enjoy running.
 I enjoy painting and having opportunities to ground and center myself near any body of water.

 I work from a person-centered, strengths-based approach.
 Recovery, to me, develops through support and improved self-worth and resilience.
 I especially enjoy working with trauma-impacted individuals of all ages and I love to see growth within different life stages.
-Currently, I am completing a certification in Trauma-Focused Cognitive Behavioral Therapy.
+Currently, I am certified in Trauma-Focused Cognitive Behavioral Therapy, which is the only empirically validated trauma therapy for children.
 My main interests are substance recovery, mind-body connections, and the neurological impacts of mental health disorders and experiences of trauma.
 I believe that the key to recovery is building empowerment and resilience.
 Recovery is a life-long process and responding to traumatic experiences can be achieved successfully through a person’s belief in their own ability to recover.